 Sometimes you just need to get away.
 We’ve been there.
 That’s why we put together this list of more than 50 family weekend getaways in the Southeast.
-Whether you are looking theme parks and water slides, or horseback riding and hiking trails, this list will help!
+Whether you’re looking for theme parks and water slides, or horseback riding and hiking trails, this list will help!

 Maybe you live in the South and are looking for a fun day trip, or you’d like to travel a bit farther for your family vacation, this list is a great place to start.
 We’ve broken it up by state, so you can find the best weekend getaway near you.
 Make it a road trip or fly in to the fun.

+With so much to do in Blue Ridge (hiking, waterfalls, shopping, the railway, breweries, white water rafting, the swinging bridge…just to name a few) you can’t pack it into a single afternoon.
 Escape to an uncrowded paradise!
 Martin County boasts a beautiful natural landscape, farm to table restaurants, world-class fishing, eclectic shopping and unique cultural experiences for the entire family to enjoy.
 Disconnect to reconnect in Martin County, where seemingly endless Atlantic beaches span nearly 22 miles along the coast and include individual access strips that allow for more private spots to enjoy the surf and sand or larger, guard-protected areas like Stuart Beach, Hobe Sound Beach and Sea Turtle / Jensen Beach.
 The natural beauty and attractions here offer up a treasure trove of activities—minus the crowds of our popular next-door neighbors.
-Nestled in the Upper Western section of South Carolina’s Freshwater Coast, the Old 96 District is home to amazing outdoor adventures, a haven for history buffs and the location of the most remarkable attractions and places of interest.
-Explore more than 150 miles of hiking, biking and walking trails.
-Or paddleboard across one of three pristine freshwater lakes.
-Step back in time to relive a time in history that changed our culture and country.
+Onslow County, North Carolina is a hidden gem only 1.5 hour flight from Atlanta (or about a 7 hour drive)!
+If you’re looking for a beach getaway without the crowds, this is the place for you., With beautiful surf at beaches like North Topsail Beach, few people, and great vacation rental and camping options, Onslow County is a fantastic place for your family getaway.
+Go fishing.
+Take a hike.
+Enjoy the beach.
+There’s so much to do here!
+And, it is gorgeous!
+Ready to enjoy a bit of charming America only an hour from Atlanta?
+Madison, GA is waiting!
+This beautiful historic small town is the ideal location to escape the craziness of your modern life.

 Escape to an uncrowded paradise!
 Martin County boasts a beautiful natural landscape, farm to table restaurants, world-class fishing, eclectic shopping and unique cultural experiences for the entire family to enjoy.